 Guidance for visiting our libraries

-You can get information about specific libraries and services from our East Lothian libraries directory - including which libraries are closed to the public.
+Information about specific libraries and services available can be found in our East Lothian Libraries directory - including which libraries are closed to the public and contact details to make appointments.

 Hearing Aid batteries and waste container covers will also be given out from these facilities.